Uthman: Military expansion

-During his rule, Uthman's military-style was more autonomical in nature as he delegated much military authority to his trusted kinsmen – e.g., Abd Allah ibn Amir, Mu'awiya I and Abd Allah ibn Sa'd – unlike Umar's more centralized policy.
+During his rule, Uthman's military-style was more autonomical in nature as he delegated much military authority to his trusted kinsmen – e.g., Abd Allah ibn Amir, Mu'awiya ibn Abi Sufyan and Abd Allah ibn Sa'd – unlike Umar's more centralized policy.
 Consequently, this more independent policy allowed more expansion until Sindh, in modern Pakistan, which had not been touched during the tenure of Umar.
 The conquest of Armenia had begun by the 640s.

-Muawiyah ibn Abi Sufyan had been appointed the governor of Syria by Umar in 639 to stop Byzantine harassment from the sea during the Arab-Byzantine Wars.
-He succeeded his elder brother Yazid ibn Abi Sufyan, who died in a plague, along with Abu Ubayda ibn al-Jarrah, the governor before him, and 25,000 other people.
-Now under Uthman's rule in 649, Muawiyah was allowed to set up a navy, manned by Monophysitic Christians, Copts, and Jacobite Syrian Christian sailors and Muslim troops, which defeated the Byzantine navy at the Battle of the Masts in 655, opening up the Mediterranean.
+Mu'awiya had been appointed as the governor of Syria by Umar, succeeding his elder brother Yazid ibn Abi Sufyan, who died in a plague.
+Now under Uthman's rule in 649, Mu'awiya was allowed to set up a navy, manned by Monophysitic Christians, Copts, and Jacobite Syrian Christian sailors and Muslim troops, which defeated the Byzantine navy at the Battle of the Masts in 655, opening up the Mediterranean.

-In Hijri year 15 (c.
-647), Uthman sent Abd Allah ibn al-Zubayr and Abd Allah ibn Sa'd to reconquer the Maghreb, where he met the army of Gregory the Patrician, Exarch of Africa and relative of Heraclius, which is recorded to have numbered between 120,000 and 200,000 soldiers, The opposing forces clashed at Sabuthilag (or Sufetula), which became the name of this battle.
-Records from al-Bidayah wal Nihayah state that Abdullah's troops were completely surrounded by Gregory's army.
+In c.
+647, Uthman sent Abd Allah ibn al-Zubayr and Abd Allah ibn Sa'd to conquer the Maghreb, where he met the army of Gregory, Exarch of Africa and relative of Heraclius, which is recorded to have numbered between 120,000 and 200,000 soldiers, The opposing forces clashed at Sufetula, which became the name of this battle.
+Records from al-Bidayah wal Nihayah state that Ibn Sa'd's troops were completely surrounded by Gregory's army.
 However, Abd Allah ibn al-Zubayr spotted Gregory in his chariot and asked Abd Allah ibn Sa'd to lead a small detachment to intercept him.
-The interception was successful, and Gregory was slain by Zubayr's ambush party.
+The interception was successful, and Gregory was slain by Ibn al-Zubayr's ambush party.
 Consequently, the morale of Byzantine army started crumbling and soon they were routed.